-COUN 588 Clinical Master's Thesis
+COUN 588 Clinical Portfolio

 1 hour.
-In this course, the student will complete the Clinical Masters Thesis (CMT).
+In this course, the student will complete the Clinical Portfolio.
 In Part I, the student will prepare a comprehensive literature review of their theory of application.
 In Part II, through use of video, session transcripts, and written reflection, the student will demonstrate the application of this theory in an actual case presentation.